TASEmulators/BizHawk/README.md

 ```
 ...or use a [Git GUI](https://desktop.github.com).
 Otherwise, you'll have to download an archive from GitHub.

-On Windows 10, open a PowerShell window in BizHawk_master (Shift+Mouse2 in File Explorer) and run `C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe /p:Configuration=Release BizHawk.sln`.
-TODO: didn't work for me.
-On older versions, a similar Command Prompt script should work.
+~~On Windows 10, open a PowerShell window in BizHawk_master (Shift+Mouse2 in File Explorer) and run `C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe /p:Configuration=Release BizHawk.sln`.
+On older versions, a similar Command Prompt script should work.~~ (Not sure what the right command is.
+Do let us know.)

-The best free C# IDE is [VS Community 2017](https://visualstudio.microsoft.com/vs/community), which you'll need to work on the project efficiently.
-Open `BizHawk.sln` with VS to start.
+For anything more complicated than building, you'll need an IDE like [VS Community 2017](https://visualstudio.microsoft.com/vs/community), currently the best free C# IDE.
+Open `BizHawk.sln` with VS to start and use the toolbar to choose EmuHawk and build.
+See [Compiling at TASVideos](http://tasvideos.org/Bizhawk/Compiling.html) (somewhat outdated) for more detailed instructions.

 [to top](https://github.com/TASVideos/BizHawk/blob/master/README.md#bizhawk)